kuressaareametikool/k203-courses/README.md

 # k203-courses
-Online learning materials for innovatsioonilabor equipment in k203
+Online learning materials for innovatsioonilabor in k203